T2AV-Compass: Towards Unified Evaluation for Text-to-Audio-Video Generation: T2AV-Compass

 \subsection{Dual-Level Evaluation Framework}

-We introduce a dual-level evaluation framework for T2AV generation designed to be both systematic and reproducible, as illustrated in Figure~\ref{fig:t2avbench_main}(e).
+We introduce a dual-level evaluation framework for T2AV generation designed to be both systematic and reproducible, as illustrated in Figure~\ref{figure:main}(e).
 At the objective level, we decompose system performance into three complementary pillars: (i) video quality, (ii) audio quality, and (iii) cross-modal alignment.
-At the subjective level, we propose a reasoning-first \textit{MLLM-as-a-Judge} protocol to evaluate high-level semantic alignment through two dimensions: \textit{Instruction Following (IF)}, which utilizes granular QA checklists, and \textit{Perceptual Realism (PR)}, which employs diagnostic violation checks.
-This mechanism ensures evaluative robustness and interpretability by mandating the generation of explicit rationales prior to scoring.
-Collectively, these metrics provide a holistic assessment of fidelity, semantic consistency, and temporal synchronization across modalities.
+At the subjective level, we evaluate high-level semantic alignment through two dimensions: \textbf{Instruction Following (IF)} and \textbf{Realism}.
+We further analyze redundancy among metrics via a de-meaned correlation heatmap (Figure~\ref{fig:heatmap} in Appendix~\ref{subsec:Pearson correlations}).
+See Appendix~\ref{prompts} for MLLM-Judge prompts both on Instruction Following and Realism.